Hematoma is an accumulation of blood within the layers of skin or layers of cartilage.

 It does not hurt your dog, but it is rather annoying.
 It appears when there is large trauma to an area.
 So if your dog ran into an object really hard, it will probably appear.
 Depending on the circumstances, the accumulation of blood in the skin will dry up.

-Also, anytime you see a bump on your dog that does not a have a wound hole to it, he should Visit Your Veterinarian.
+Also, anytime you see a bump on your dog that does not a have a wound hole to it, he should make an appointment with your vet.

 Bumps in general do not simply occur unless there is something wrong.
 Bumps can indicate Hematoma or even cancer.
 This is why draining it yourself can be extremely dangerous and could end up hurting your dog.